 Dallas Hope Charities is a 501(c)(3) organization serving as a central "get connected" hub for those who are interested in volunteering in our local social community, our local geographical community, and beyond.

-As the foundation arm of Cathedral of Hope United Church of Christ, the Dallas Hope Charities mission is to mobilize and inspire a vibrant, inclusive and progressive volunteer force to bring tangible positive transformation to the lives of all who are marginalized.
+As the outreach arm of Cathedral of Hope United Church of Christ, the Dallas Hope Charities mission is to mobilize and inspire a vibrant, inclusive and progressive volunteer force to bring tangible positive transformation to the lives of all who are marginalized.

 My favorite quote in the world is from Mother Teresa, who said; "Break my heart so completely that the whole world falls in."